fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 The span is all the vectors that can be reached by using a linear combination of a given set of vectors.
 Adding linearly dependent vectors does not increase the span.

+## Linear Dependence

+A subset of vectors contains the zero vector or one of its vectors can be represented as a [[linear combination]] of other vectors.
+This implies there is a "redundant" vector in the set.
+Another definition would be if the null vector 0 can be obtained through linear combination. [^moml56]

 ## Linear Independence

 No vectors in a set can be written as linear combinations other vectors in the set.
 Can be found by Gaussian Elimination and checking if there are no non-zero rows, calculating the determinant for a square matrix and checking if it is != 0, or if rank = # of vectors.
 If adding another vector increases the [[Span]] they are linearly independent.
+Another definition would be it is linearly independent iff when the sum of all vectors multiplied by coeffiencts is zero, all coefficients are zero[^moml56]

 ## Norm